-My wife is decidedly NOT a programmer.
-She’d slap you upside the head and shoulders for suggesting such a thing, while fixing you with her patent-pending stainless steely gaze.
-She is, however a published writer and editor of textbooks, and she turns french vanilla flavoured ground and filtered 100% Arabica into code.
+My wife does not call herself a coder and would fix me with her patent-pending stainless steely gaze for suggesting such a thing.
+She is, however a published writer and editor of textbooks, so she turns French vanilla flavored ground and filtered 100% Arabica into code.

-Because make no mistake – writing too is code – as are pictures, movies, games, metaphors, remixes, and a gazillion other outpourings of human creativity which execute in the blob-like ~86bn CPUs housed in craniums all over the planet – some of them right here in my very own home. ~86bn?
-Approximately 86 billion neurons – that’s the average number in a human brain, but who’s counting?
+I also enjoy consuming and making stories, and occasionally pictures.
+Our two young sons relish computer games, movies, and a kind of modern dance on wheels they call skateboarding.
+Stories too are code – as are pictures, movies, games, dance, metaphors, remixes, embellishments, and a gazillion other symbolic outpourings of human creativity which execute in the blob-like ~86bn CPUs housed in craniums all over the planet – some of these right here in the privacy of my very own home. ~86bn?
+Approximately 86 billion neurons – the average number in a human brain.

-This all of course goes to prove that my wife IS a programmer.
-If you don’t tell her, she’ll never find out I said so.
-Hopefully she’ll never see these ramblings.
+This all goes to prove that my wife IS a coder of sorts.
+Hopefully, she’ll never find out I said so.
 But witness protection aside, I think the Urban Dictionary definition could benefit from a slight tweak.
-I like: The organism most noted for turning caffeine and other substances into code is Homo Sapiens.
+I like: The species most noted for turning caffeine and other substances into code is Homo Sapiens.